hazelcast/hazelcast-hibernate/README.md

   hazelcast-custom-config.xml
 </property>
 ```

+If you're using Hazelcast client (`hibernate.cache.hazelcast.use_native_client=true`), you can specify a custom Hazelcast client configuration file by using the same parameters.

 Hazelcast creates a separate distributed map for each Hibernate cache region.
 You can easily configure these regions via Hazelcast map configuration.
 You can define **backup**, **eviction**, **TTL** and **Near Cache** properties.